 The overall quality and performance of Italy’s universal health system ranks favorably compared to international standards.
 Health care access and quality as well as life expectancy rank among the highest globally.
 Though healthcare in Italy is not free, the fees are usually reasonable, and emergency medical assistance is provided to anyone in need without asking for up-front payment.

-The health and dental care culture is different in Italy than what you might be used to.
+The health and dental care culture may be different than what you are accustomed to.
 Understanding these differences will help you feel less nervous about going to an Italian provider.

 Undressing is normal.
 Doctors will not hesitate to ask you to undress in front of them as they continue talking to you or calling in a specialist to greet you as you are partly dressed.